 could satan be forgiven? (a mind experiment)

-... yes, methinks. first, i count on god's omnibenevolence (?)
+... yes, methinks. i count on god's omnibenevolence (?)

-1. repentance implies change (regret of past wrongs), which is implicit in the notion of being. being is not what one is and it is what one is not (my favorite sartrean lemma). satan hasn't changed, presumably, because he's chosen not to, i.e., his "fall" rests on this premise.
+1. repentance implies change (regret of past wrongs), which is implicit in the notion of being. being is not what one is and it is what one is not (a favorite sartrean lemma). satan hasn't changed, presumably, because he's chosen not to, i.e., his "fall" rests on this premise.

-((keep in mind: satan has a prehistory: lucifer. & this prehistory would have to be rejected to rule out the possibility above (for this prehistory is what causes his nature).
+((keep in mind: satan has a prehistory: lucifer. & this prehistory would have to be rejected to rule out the possibility above (for this prehistory is what precedes his nature)).

-3. satan's being is given to the very exclusion of goodness from satan's nature, his avoidance of thinking, of reasoning the good. as a thinking being, even in the heart-of-evil of satan, there must be a space for guilt (a space which doesn't have to be thought for it to be).
+4. satan's being is given to the very exclusion of goodness from satan's nature, his avoidance of reasoning & weighing the good. but even in the heart-of-evil there must be a space for guilt (it comes built with satan's free will).

-satan's "being," as stereotyped and beleaguered as it is, is no exception.
+there is always more or less to being than itself: the unpredictability of the future. & satan's "being," as stereotyped and beleaguered as it is, is no exception.

 will it be time for another proud & inexperienced angel to take his place? only if the bane-&-boon moral state of the universe demands it.